CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

  - One Orc Captain controls Ill-favoured Fellow.
 This company travels to Mount Doom to sit for most of the game.
  - Horseman in the Night controls Orc Veteran.
 Horseman in the Night starts with _Blazon of the Eye_.
 This company travels to Nurniag Camp to sit for most of the game.
- - THe other Orc Captain and Orc Brawler form the third company.
+ - The other Orc Captain and Orc Brawler form the third company.
 This Orc Captain starts with _Blazon of the Eye_, and the company travels to Cirith Gorgor to sit for most of the game.

 #### Suggested Sites for Resources